Steps for Setting Up An Outgoing Subaward Issued by Northeastern:

 - A final report of expenditures must be submitted to Northeastern normally within 60 days (or as otherwise stated in the subaward agreement) of the period of performance end date.

-- Conflict of Interest.
-Northeastern PI and subrecipient PI must disclose any financial interests that could pose a conflict with their professional obligations to the University before a subaward is issued.
+- Conflict of Interest - Northeastern PI and subrecipient PI must disclose any financial interests that could pose a conflict with their professional obligations to the University before a subaward is issued.
 Investigators who apply for or receive PHS (Public Health Service) funding must now adhere to new Financial Conflict of Interest (FCOI) regulations.
-Please be advised that ORAF is unable to process new proposals or awards for PHS funded researchers until the required training and disclosure are completed.
-Please visit: http://www.northeastern.edu/research/raf/fcoi/ for more information.
+Please be advised that NU-RES is unable to process new proposals or awards for PHS funded researchers until the required training and disclosure are completed.
+Please visit: the FCOI page for more information.

-- Monitoring.
-All subawards require risk assessment and monitoring to ensure that they comply with Federal regulations and with the awarded subaward terms.
-In addition, the subrecipient will be asked annually to provide their most recent financial audit as part of the monitoring process.
+- Monitoring - All subawards require risk assessment and monitoring to ensure that they comply with Federal regulations and with the awarded subaward terms.
+In addition, non-profit and foreign subrecipients will be asked annually to provide their most recent financial audit as part of the monitoring process.

-- Closeout.
-Please remind each of your subrecipient to submit a final invoice, final progress report, and final invention statement (if any) within the time period stated in the subaward agreement.
+- Closeout - Please remind each of your subrecipient to submit a final invoice, final progress report, and final invention statement (if any) within the time period stated in the subaward agreement.
 Final invoices must be paid before the grant closes.
 Make sure that any remaining PO encumbrances are removed from the grant budget prior to close.
-An ORAF Financial Analyst will send a comprehensive Grant Closeout Checklist to you several weeks prior to the grant end date.
+An NU-RES Financial Analyst will send a comprehensive Grant Closeout Checklist to you several weeks prior to the grant end date.

 For questions or clarification about the subaward process, please contact via email NU-RES@northeastern.edu.